-If prob are the current probabilities associated with a row of the CPT, and expr is the current experience, then the new probabilities will be newprob = normalize(prob exper (1-degree) + degree), and the new experience will be the normalization constant.
+If prob are the current probabilities associated with a row of the CPT, and expr is the current experience, then the new probabilities will be newprob = normalize(prob\ exper \ (1-degree) + degree), and the new experience will be the normalization constant.

-This funciton is often used together with LearnFindings to downweight old cases when the conditional probabilities are thought to be changing slowly over time.
+This function is often used together with LearnFindings to down weight old cases when the conditional probabilities are thought to be changing slowly over time.